tracelytics/funk.js/README.md

 Putting the [Funk](http://youtu.be/oEk3CFxtLRs) in functional programming.

 Funk is a collection of useful combinators for the JavaScript programming language.
+It's not a 'framework', it's not a new syntax.
+It's not even well-documented!

+But, it is occasionally useful.

 ## Quick Preview ##

-### Conjunctions ###

 ### Powers of 2 ###